 “He doesn’t think of himself as better than anybody.
 I really like that humility [from] a very successful person, when they show [it] and it’s genuine.”

-Bennett has built the Cavaliers’ program around the biblical principles of humility, passion, unity, servanthood and thankfulness.
-He calls them the “Five Pillars,” which he got from his father, Dick, who’s now retired from college basketball coaching.
+Bennett has built the Cavaliers’ program around the Biblical principles of humility, passion, unity, servanthood and thankfulness.
+He calls them the “Five Pillars,” which he got from his father, Dick Bennett, a retired college basketball coach.

 “Whether you’re a believer or not, those are significant for a team,” Bennett said.
 “They’re (posted) in our locker room, and they’re everything to our program.
 To be great in basketball, those things have to be there.”

-Cavaliers’ senior guard Joe Harris, who was named the most valuable player of the ACC tournament in March, said Bennett emphasizes one of the pillars almost every time he addresses the team.
+Cavaliers’ former senior guard Joe Harris (now an NBA player with the Brooklyn Nets), who was named the most valuable player of the 2014 ACC tournament, said Bennett emphasizes one of the pillars almost every time he addresses the team.

 “You can apply those pillars to the rest of your life, not just basketball,” Harris said.
 “I always tell people that being at Virginia with coach Bennett helped me in a huge developmental standpoint as a basketball player, but that I developed even more as a person.”